Erik Nielsen

 Erik Hersholt Nielsen (February 24, 1924 – September 4, 2008) was a Canadian lawyer and politician.
 He served as the longtime Progressive Conservative Member of Parliament for Yukon, and was Leader of the Opposition and the third deputy prime minister of Canada.
 He was the elder brother of actor Leslie Nielsen.

 Early life, family, and education

 Nielsen was born in Regina, Saskatchewan, the eldest of three boys.
 His mother, Mabel Elizabeth (née Davies), was an immigrant from Wales, and his father, Ingvard Eversen Nielsen, was a Danish-born constable in the Royal Canadian Mounted Police.
-Nielsen's family lived mainly in Alberta during his formative years, and he graduated from high school in Edmonton in 1942.
+Nielsen's family lived mainly in Alberta during his formative years, as well as in Fort Norman where his father was posted, and he graduated from high school in Edmonton in 1942.

 World War II

 Nielsen joined the Royal Canadian Air Force in 1942, just after graduation, and received his training mainly in Alberta.
 He flew 33 missions in No. 101 Squadron RAF in World War II, and was awarded the Distinguished Flying Cross for "courage and devotion to duty".
-He earned the rank of lieutenant.
+He earned the rank of flight lieutenant.
 He rejoined the RCAF, 1946–1951, as a legal officer, while earning a law degree at Dalhousie University.
 He established his law practice in Whitehorse, Yukon.